Tim Gaines: With Stryper

 Being a Sunset Strip regular, in 1983, Gaines joined up with Michael Sweet, Robert Sweet, and Oz Fox, all of whom had already formed Roxx Regime, which they would later change to Stryper.
 Gaines quickly rounded out the quartet's sound with his bass, background vocal, and keyboard skills.
 Gaines recorded the band's debut EP The Yellow and Black Attack and their follow-up full-length album, Soldiers Under Command, in 1985.

 Gaines briefly left the band during the pre-production period of the band's Platinum-selling album To Hell with the Devil but rejoined the band after the sessions were concluded to tour.
 Gaines did not play on the band's follow up, In God We Trust, but toured in support of the album.

 Gaines's contributions to the band's next release, Against the Law, were evident in his playing throughout the album, but he did not play on the band's cover of Earth, Wind & Fire's "Shining Star," which featured bassist Randy Jackson.

-With Stryper, Gaines has contributed to 17 albums, including live performances and studio albums.
+With Stryper, Gaines had contributed to 17 albums, including live performances and studio albums.
 Soldiers Under Command was certified Gold and To Hell with the Devil was certified Platinum.